nickbuker/GraphNet/README.md

 ## Observations

 **1. Graph topology is information.** The explicit bond graph captures structural patterns — ring systems, conjugation, branching — that are hard to encode in scalar descriptors.
-The ~37% MAE reduction over XGBoost reflects this directly.
+The ~9% MAE reduction over XGBoost reflects this directly.

 **2. Attention helps with chemistry.** GAT's selective attention likely learns that certain bonds (e.g., conjugated, ring-closing) are more informative for melting point than others.
-The slight edge over GIN is consistent and shows up on both MAE and RMSE.
+The slight edge over GIN is consistent and shows up on both MAE and RMSE, at the cost of significantly more parameters.

 **3. Virtual nodes work well.** Adding a global supernode connected to all atoms provides long-range information flow without complicating the architecture — a small trick with meaningful impact.

 **4. All models struggle with outliers.** Rigid polycyclic aromatics (anthraquinones, fullerenes) and functional-group-dense molecules (isocyanates, polyfluorides) defeat all models.
 The chemistry community would call this the "crystal packing problem" — intermolecular forces in the solid state depend on 3D geometry not present in SMILES.

-**5. Classical baselines are surprisingly competitive.** XGBoost on 33 features matches Ridge on RMSE.
-Much of the signal is in simple counts (molecular weight, LogP, rotatable bonds).
-The GNNs add the rest.
+**5. Classical baselines are surprisingly competitive.** Much of the signal is in simple counts (molecular weight, LogP, rotatable bonds).
+XGBoost extracts this far more effectively than Ridge by relaxing the linear assumption (~29% MAE reduction), and the GNNs add the rest through explicit graph structure (~35% MAE reduction vs Ridge overall).

 ---